-If you’ve been thinking of buying a property in Welwyn Garden City you may be wondering what life is like here.
+If you’ve been thinking of buying or renting a property in Welwyn Garden City you may be wondering what life is like here.
 Our handy guide gives you the low-down on what it’s like to live here and what this wonderful town can offer its residents.

 They will always be happy to advise you about life in Welwyn Garden City so if you have any questions why not pop in or give them a call to see how they can help.

 Past and Present

 Welwyn Garden City was built in 1920 by the town planner Ebeneezer Howard who was the founder of the Garden City Movement.
 Garden cities were originally designed to help people escape city living and to come together with nature.
 This was thought to promote health, mental wellbeing and to help build a positive and collaborative society too.

 Welwyn Garden City was built with lots of large green open spaces which still exist today and on the West Side you can see examples of the different types of architecture that give the town its distinctive and unique look.

 Welwyn Garden City is a relaxed and pleasant place to live and work.
 It provides an attractive option for commuters who want to enjoy the benefits of the countryside without giving up the excitement of the city as great train links mean that Kings Cross is only 25 minutes away!